Optimizing Vaccine Site Locations While Considering Travel Inconvenience and Public Health Outcomes: Model Formulation

 \subsection{Minimization of Travel Inconvenience Considering Commuting Patterns}

 A model that does not account for commuting patterns may be imprecise in estimating the travel inconvenience.
 Therefore, in this section, we consider two categories of individuals in our population for vaccine assignments: commuters and non-commuters.
 This allows a more precise estimation of cost quantification.
+In this study, we use HD to represent locations and let $\mathcal{H}$ denote the set of all HDs.
+We use $e_{uv}$ to denote the number of commuters traveling from HD $u \in \mathcal{H}$ to HD $v \in \mathcal{H}$.
+The non-commuter population in each HD $u \in \mathcal{H}$ is defined as the total population, denoted by $p_u$, minus the commuters from HD $u$.
 We compute travel inconvenience for commuters based on distances from vaccine sites to both their residence and their workplaces.
 For instance, if an individual resides in HD $u$ and commutes to their workplace in HD $v$, a vaccination site situated near either HD $u$ or HD $v$ should be regarded as convenient for that person.

 The additional travel inconvenience for non-commuters is $c_{uw}+c_{wu}$ for people who live in HD $u\in\mathcal{H}$ and get vaccinated at HD $w\in \mathcal{H}$.
 For commuters, four different possible cases can be considered.
 An individual who lives in HD $u\in \mathcal{H}$, goes to work in HD $v\in \mathcal{H}$, and gets vaccinated at HD $w\in \mathcal{H}$ can choose to get vaccinated either before or after work, during work hours, en route to work, or while returning from work.
 We assume they will always choose the option that minimizes their total travel inconvenience.
 We use $d_{uvw}$ to denote the additional travel inconvenience (minutes) for people who live in HD $u\in \mathcal{H}$, go to work in HD $v\in \mathcal{H}$, and get vaccinated at HD $w\in \mathcal{H}$.
 Therefore, the additional travel inconvenience for this individual is defined as $d_{uvw}=\min\{c_{uw}+c_{wu},c_{vw}+c_{wv}, c_{vw}+c_{wu}-c_{vu},c_{uw}+c_{wv}-c_{uv}\}$, which is known for each commuter.